 Bron Y Garth opened in 1839 as the Ffestiniog Union Workhouse in Gwynedd, North Wales.

-The sprawling institution was originally built to hold 150 individuals and was intended to be a last resort for locals who were unable to support themselves.
+The sprawling institution was originally built to hold 150 individuals and was intended to be a last resort for locals who could not support themselves.
 However, as was the case within most workhouses across Victorian England, the refuge ultimately became a prison system detaining the most vulnerable in society.

 Living conditions in the workhouse were very harsh.
-Residents, were forced to sleep on metal wire beds and diseases like smallpox were rampant due to overcrowding and poor sanitation.
-Those infected were transferred to another building, ominously dubbed ‘The Cottage’.
+Residents were forced to sleep on metal wire beds, and diseases like smallpox were rampant due to overcrowding and poor sanitation.
+Those infected were transferred to another building called ‘The Cottage.’

 Ffestiniog’s inmates, who were often physically or mentally impaired, were required to earn their keep by working long hours breaking rocks in the yard.
 The most disobedient and unruly were caged in the dimly lit vagrant’s wing, which still stands today.

-It went through a period of modernisation and a number of further expansions, finally becoming the Bron Y Garth Community Hospital until it’s closure in 2009.
+It went through a period of modernisation and several further expansions, finally becoming the Bron Y Garth Community Hospital until its closure in 2009.

 Ghosts of Bron Y Garth

-There have also been a number of ghost sightings.
-The spirit of a young boy has been seen running through the empty corridors of the abandoned hospital building, whilst a nurse and a young female have manifested in the old maternity ward.
+There have also been several ghost sightings.
+The spirit of a young boy has been seen running through the empty corridors of the abandoned hospital building while a nurse and a young female have manifested in the old maternity ward.

 The untouched vagrant wing is also a hotbed of paranormal phenomena.
-Poltergeist activity has been witnessed, whilst a heavy, oppressive atmosphere is often felt by visitors.
+Poltergeist activity has been witnessed, and visitors often feel a heavy, oppressive atmosphere.

-Bron Y Garth Hospital is closed to the public, however a number of companies run paranormal events and private tours can occasionally be arranged with the owners.
+Bron Y Garth Hospital is closed to the public; however, several companies run paranormal events, and private tours can occasionally be arranged with the owners.